Henry C. McCormick

 Henry Clay McCormick (June 30, 1844 – May 26, 1902) was a Republican member of the U.S. House of Representatives from Pennsylvania.

+Formative years

-Henry C. McCormick was born in Washington Township, Lycoming County, Pennsylvania.
+Henry C. McCormick was born in Washington Township, Lycoming County, Pennsylvania on June 30, 1844.
 He attended the common schools and Dickinson Seminary in Williamsport, Pennsylvania.
 He studied law, was admitted to the bar in 1866 and practiced in Williamsport.

+Career

 McCormick was elected as a Republican to the Fiftieth and Fifty-first Congresses.
 He served as chairman of the United States House Committee on Railways and Canals during the Fifty-first Congress.
 He was a delegate to the 1892 Republican National Convention.
 He was elected president of the Williamsport & North Branch Railroad in 1892.
-He served as attorney general of Pennsylvania from 1895 to 1899.
-He resumed the practice of law and died in Williamsport in 1902.
-His body is interred at Wildwood Cemetery.
+He served as Attorney General of Pennsylvania from 1895 to 1899.
+He resumed the practice of law.

+Death and interment

+McCormick died in Williamsport in 1902.
+His body was interred at the Wildwood Cemetery.